How to Lower Pool pH: Safe Methods & Dosing Guide 2024

 Method 1: Muriatic Acid (Hydrochloric Acid)

 Muriatic acid is the most common and cost-effective way to lower pH.
 It's a liquid acid that works quickly and is readily available at pool supply stores.
-The typical concentration is 31.45% hydrochloric acid.
+The typical concentration ranges from 20-31% hydrochloric acid (check your product label for exact concentration).

 Dosing Guidelines for Muriatic Acid: